 Animal Kingdom, Disney’s fourth theme park in Orlando, turned 20 last year and for as long as I can remember my daughter Madison has been begging to go to Walt Disney World and specifically Animal Kingdom.
 The best attractions at Disney’s Animal Kingdom are

 be The extravagant Pandora—The World of Avatar expansion opened in May, adding a veneer of alien splendor to what was already the most beautifully designed park at Walt Disney World.
 With Pandora’s two new attractions, and the new nighttime show Rivers of Light, you could easily spend an entire day at Animal Kingdom, marveling at animals in realistic habitats, taking in a number of live shows, and then braving some of the most exciting rides in Orlando.
 If you’re wondering what to prioritize during your day at the park, check out our list below, and plan those Fast Passes accordingly.
 Don’t stress too much about packing all this in, though: the park itself is so breath-taking that you’ll have an unforgettable time even if you don’t make it onto every ride and attraction.

-My daughter Madison had been begging me to take her to Disney’s Animal Kingdom for as long as I can remember and the answer was always NO because I didn’t think it was economical to go to Disney when there are so many things to do and attractions that are closer than Orlando.
+My daughter Madison had been begging me to take her to Disney and specifically Disney’s Animal Kingdom for as long as I can remember and the answer was always NO!
+I didn’t think it was economical to go to Disney when there are so many things to do and see that is closer than Orlando.